 For 22 years Earthworker Cooperative has brought the environment/climate movement together with the labour movement to build cooperative manufactories and other cooperatives to enable communities to find ways out of the climate emergency.
-Today it successfully runs manufacturing and other energy, water, transport, and land care cooperatives.
+Today it is supporting a growing network of cooperatives in manufacturing, energy, and service sectors, including the award-winning Redgum Cleaning Cooperative..

-The Earthworker project was set up by trades unionists who were also environmentalists, and who realised they could use their social weight to help the state of Victoria to transition to a low-carbon economy and empower the Latrobe Valley community through dignified employment and environmentally friendly enterprise.
-A unique initiative, Earthworks is a worker-run factory producing premium quality solar hot water and energy storage products for Australian households and businesses and now has its first large worker-owned cooperative – the Earthworker Energy Manufacturing Cooperative (EEMC) in Victoria’s coal region in Morwell.
+The Earthworker project was set up by trades unionists who were also environmentalists, and who realised they could use their social weight to help the state of Victoria undertake a ‘just transition’ to a low-carbon economy, and empower fossil-fuel dependent regions like the Latrobe Valley community through dignified, democratic employment and socially and environmentally useful enterprise.
+Earthworker’s flagship initiative is the Earthworker Energy Manufacturing Cooperative, a worker-run factory producing premium quality solar hot water and energy storage products for Australian households and businesses in Victoria’s coal region in Morwell.

 The cooperative sells its products to customers, governments and through union Enterprise Bargaining Agreements.
 The Maritime Union of Australia is the first major union to place the Earthworker Clause into their Agreements.
-This means that waterfront workers will be able to choose the goods the cooperatives make instead of taking their wage rise in cash, which means they build climate jobs and reduce their energy bills.
+This means that waterfront workers will be able to obtain local cooperative-manufactured products, as part of their negotiated wage rise, which means they create climate jobs and reduce their energy bills.

 “To build bridges between the climate and labour constituencies and connect union membership and public procurement to worker-owned cooperatives that provide more ecologically sustainable products is very innovative and urgently needed.
 The Earthworker Cooperative provides plenty of inspiration for practical and positive energy alternatives elsewhere!”